douira/resolution-editor/README.md

-# Warning: This version is being superseded
+# Warning: This version is being replaced
 Version 1 (this repo) of the Resolution Editor is being superseded by version 2 of the Resolution Editor.
 (The "_Next_" version) The new version is private for now.
 I'm not going to call this version _deprecated_ just yet but I'm not planing on investing any more time in it.

-The plan is to have it ready for the June 2020 MUNOL Conference but I'm not making any promises as this is quite an ambitious amount of work.
+The plan was to have it ready for the June 2020 MUNOL Conference but it was cancelled because of the 2020 Coronavirus epidemic.
+There's most likely going to be some sort of debate coming-together near the original date of the 2020 conference where the new version of the Resolution Editor is probably going to be tested.
+Since this also means the next conference is now in planned for 2021, there is ample time to make the new version include all necessary features.
+Therefore it's unlikely that this old version will be productively used in the future.

 # resolution-editor